Loading...

 While there are plenty of pros in sending your teenage daughter to a group home, these facilities are not without their unique limitations and overall downsides.
 For instance, due to their small size, group homes typically don’t have the academic resources or level of curriculum compared to say, therapeutic boarding schools.

 Group homes are also typically expensive.
 Even when compared to residential treatment facilities or boarding schools.
-This is largely thanks to the fact that 24-hour live-in staff is expensive to employ and the fact that any insurance does not cover most group homes.
+This is largely thanks to the fact that 24-hour live-in staff is expensive to employ and the fact that most group homes are not covered by any type of insurance.

-Let us help you find viable alternatives to group homes for troubled teens
+Clearview Girls Academy: a viable alternative to group homes for troubled teens

-For more than two decades, MasterNet has supported families looking for therapeutic boarding school that helped young women solve difficult emotional issues such as attachment disorders, attention deficit, eating disorders, anxiety, depression, self-destructive or antisocial behavior, and issues involved with adoption.
+For 20 years, the Clearview therapeutic boarding school has helped young women solve difficult emotional issues such as attachment disorders, attention deficit, eating disorders, anxiety, depression, self-destructive or antisocial behavior, and issues involved with adoption.

-We will help your daughter find the perfect program to help her get past her emotional and trauma struggles, as we have done for so many others.
+We will help your daughter get past her emotional and trauma struggles, as we have done for so many others.
 Please inquire online or call us.

 For local resources,